Combine Music with Education to maximise your potential

 Three years (four years with DPP/DIAS option).

-Knowledge and understanding are required through lectures, practical sessions, directed reading, case study work, fieldwork, seminars, tutorials, and primary and secondary data evaluation techniques.
+Knowledge and understanding are acquired through lectures, practical sessions, directed reading, case study work, fieldwork, seminars, tutorials, and primary and secondary data evaluation techniques.
 Modules are assessed by a combination of coursework and examinations or by coursework only.
 The assessment methods used in individual modules are specified in the module handbooks.
 Each module adopts its own assessment strategy and may include one or more of the following: essays; literature reviews; seminar oral presentations; seminar write-ups; class tests; research projects/dissertations and examinations.

 The content for each course is summarised on the relevant course page, along with an overview of the modules that make up the course.